19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Composition of offences

-135\.—(1) The Deputy Commissioner of Police, any police officer not below the rank of sergeant specially authorised by name in that behalf by the Deputy Commissioner of Police by notification in theGazetteor any employee of the Authority specially authorised by name in that behalf by the Minister for Transport by notification in theGazettemay, in his discretion and subject to such conditions as may be prescribed, compound any such offence under this Act as may be prescribed as an offence which may be compounded by the Deputy Commissioner of Police or such police officer or employee of the Authority by collecting from the person reasonably suspected of having committed the offence a sum not exceeding $500.
+135\.—(1) The Deputy Commissioner of Police, any police officer not below the rank of sergeant specially authorised by name in that behalf by the Deputy Commissioner of Police by notification in theGazetteor any employee of the Authority specially authorised by name in that behalf personally by the Registrar of Vehicles appointed under section 9(1) by notification in theGazettemay, in his discretion and subject to such conditions as may be prescribed, compound any such offence under this Act as may be prescribed as an offence which may be compounded by the Deputy Commissioner of Police or such police officer or employee of the Authority by collecting from the person reasonably suspected of having committed the offence a sum not exceeding $500.

 [28/95; 11/96; 5/98; 1/2003]

+[Act 23 of 2013 wef 01/01/2014]

 (2) The appropriate Minister may make rules to prescribe the offences which may be compounded under this section and the conditions subject to which, and the method and procedure by which, such offences may be compounded.